 Of course, all of this is on top of your initial park ticket purchase, food, drinks, any souvenirs, accommodation, transport – the list goes on!

 Therefore purely from a budget standpoint, I recommend skipping Disney Premier Access if you’re a family.

-Of course, if you have the money to spend on a Premier Access or a Premier Access Ultimate pass for the entire family then by all means go for it!
+Of course, if you have a lot of spending money for Disneyland Paris and can subsequently can afford Premier Access or a Premier Access Ultimate pass for the entire family then by all means go for it!

 Those Travelling In The Off-Peak Season

 If you’re travelling to Disneyland Paris during the off-season then wait times are likely going to be significantly shorter for the vast majority of rides when compared to the summer, and other high-season travel periods.